Should We Criminalize Bad Safety Management? Is There a Better Option?

 We may include medical examples, and the number would go up by a factor of 100 or more.

 Is this really the best investment we can make in improving safety performance and saving lives?

 I always think that instead of believing that the government (OSHA?) is the answer and is responsible for worker (or patient) safety, the managers and employees should be primarily responsible.
 Thus, System Improvements’ focus has always been on educating management and employees so that they can see the value of implementing best practices to improve performance and avoid disaster.

-I know this may sound corny and optimistic … and it doesn’t always work … but I think it is the best way to change performance across industry in the US and around the world.
+I know this may sound corny and optimistic … and it doesn’t always work … but I think it is the best way to change performance across industries in the US and around the world.

 That’s why I need your help.

 Let’s spread the word about proactive improvement, advanced root cause analysis, and stopping human errors.
 Let’s get management trained to understand the right way to improve performance.
 Let’s spread good practices around your company and industry.

 Things that prompted me to write this article…

 Testifying before House Committee on Education and Labor, Chairman Carolyn W. Merritt Calls for Increasing Oversight of the Refining Industry by OSHA

 Washington, DC, March 22, 2007 – Carolyn W. Merritt, Chairman of the U.S. Chemical Safety Board (CSB), told a congressional committee today there should be increased oversight of the oil refining industry by the Occupational Safety and Health Administration (OSHA) in order to prevent accidents such as the one that occurred at the BP refinery in Texas City, Texas, in 2005.
 She spoke before the House Committee on Education and Labor, chaired by U.S. Rep. George Miller of California who convened the hearing ‘to examine what we can learn from the missteps that preceded this disaster in order to help prevent future ones.’